-In light of this, I feel it would be wrong not to acknowledge the anxiety which most of us feel.
-Something that I see as a natural reaction to our modern world.
-A reaction to being detached from the natural world too.
-Manly P Hall advises us in moments of stress to see it as a challenge, as “every moment something new happens; and we must meet all things, all change from within ourselves.”
-He explains further that “in the past, men feared the future, but took consolation in the slow motion of human endeavour.
+In light of this, I feel it would be wrong not to acknowledge the anxiety which most of us feel. it is something that I see as a natural reaction to our modern world.
+It is a reaction to being detached from the natural world too.
+Manly P Hall advises us, in our moments of stress, to see it as a challenge, as: “every moment something new happens; and we must meet all things, all change from within ourselves.”
+He explains further that: “in the past, men feared the future, but took consolation in the slow motion of human endeavour.
 It was quite unlikely that the average person in middle life would live long enough to be under the impact of radical change.
 It would require a hundred, two hundred, five hundred years for certain patterns to develop…[and] this slower motion gave greater opportunity for adjustment, and the individual did not feel the emergence of the situations around him.
 Thus everyone is a little more tired due to anxiety; everyone is a little less able to face his own problems optimistically, simply because he is gaining little if any strength from the collective.”

-One of the main problems is that often unhealthy and morally corrupt behaviours and beliefs become normal, simply because the majority of people share the same mental pathology.
+One of the main problems is th,at often, unhealthy, and morally corrupt behaviours, and beliefs become normal, simply because the majority of people share the same mental pathology.

-It takes courage to go against the tide.
-To let old beliefs die and to stand up for what you believe in.
-This world is full of both false prophets and false warriors.
-Being shunned, even being murdered for your beliefs are still seen and experienced today.
+It takes courage to go against the tide, to let old beliefs die, and to stand up for what you believe in.
+This world is full of both false prophets, and false warriors.
+Being shunned, even being murdered, for your beliefs, are still seen and experienced today.

-Since 2002 one thousand activists, like indigenous activist Berta Cáceres, have been murdered.
-In America, anyone who damages the property, or profit line, of an animal business can be convicted of terrorism.
-Animal agriculture has a detrimental effect on our climate.
-From greenhouse gas emissions, water usage, and the depletion of our oceans.
-To deforestation, where one to two acres of the Amazon are being cleared every minute to grow soy that will be fed to cattle destined for hamburgers.
-This is also seen in third-world countries where one fourth of all grain is now given to livestock, while 815 million people worldwide are starving.
+Since 2002, one thousand activists, like indigenous activist Berta Cáceres, have been murdered.
+In America, anyone who damages the property, or profit line, of an animal business, can be convicted of terrorism.
+Animal agriculture has a detrimental effect on our climate;fFrom: greenhouse gas emissions, water usage, and the depletion of our oceans, to - deforestation, in which, one to two acres of the Amazon are being cleared every minute, to grow soya, that will be fed to cattle, destined for hamburgers.
+This is also seen in other third-world countries, where one quarter of all grain is now given to livestock, while eight hundred and fifteen million people, worldwide, are starving.

-We live as if we have another world to go to, a backup earth, but we don’t.
+We live as if we have another world to go to, a backup earth, but we don”t.
 The idea of living on Mars is a dream for the rich, at present, much like the past idea of buying your way into heaven.
-Nietzsche despised religion, mainly Christianity, in so far that “it encouraged people to value an imaginary afterlife over this one, and in doing so neglect the world around them.”
+Nietzsche despised religion, mainly Christianity, in so far that: “it encouraged people to value an imaginary afterlife over this one and, in doing so, neglect the world around them.”
 New beliefs replace old ones.
 As James Hillman wryly noted: “The only God left that is truly universal, omnipresent, omnipotent, observed faithfully in thought and action, joining all human kind in daily acts of devotion: The Economy.
-That’s the God we nourish with actual human blood.”
-Again the need for compassion, and for the understanding of the effects of ones actions arises.
+That”s the God we nourish with actual human blood.”
+Again, the need for compassion, and for the understanding of the effects of one’s actions arises.